 The EPA's Brownfields Program provides grants and technical assistance to communities, states, tribes and others to assess, safely clean up and sustainably reuse contaminated properties.
-NARCOG has and will continue to strive to establish a Regional Brownfield Initiative through obtaining funding for assessments from the EPA.
-In the meantime, NARCOG will continue to partner with ADEM and their Brownfields Program.
+NARCOG is currently working with an environmental consulting firm to submit a \$1.2M EPA Brownfield Assessment Coalition Grant for the Region.
+Also, NARCOG will continue to partner with ADEM and their BF Program.